Robert Roosevelt: Personal life and death

+His second wife died on April 10, 1902.

 Roosevelt was a member of the Order of the Founders and Patriots of America and served as its sixth Governor General in 1906 until his death.

 Death and burial

 Roosevelt died in Sayville, New York, on June 14, 1906, while his nephew was serving as President of the United States.
 His remains were interred in Green-Wood Cemetery in Brooklyn.
 His large estate was left to his family.